VGE - Vertical Grading Editor

 - Ribbon Area (Top)

 - Users can start commands from here.
 The ribbon is split into different panels covering different aspects of design, display, analysis and output.
-Contextual ribbons will display when a PI is selected or group PI edits are required.
+Contextual ribbons will display when a PVI is selected or group PVI edits are required.

 - Graphical Display Area